phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/extension_infos.rst

 ------------

 Everything takes place in the ``MINFO()`` hook you declared, if you declared one.
-If you declared none, then the engine will run a default function to print informations about your extension.
+If you declared none, then the engine will run a default function to print information about your extension.
 That function will only print the version of your extension and the :doc:`INI entries <ini_settings>` you eventually declared.
 If you want to hook into such process, you must declare an ``MINFO()`` :doc:`hook <php_lifecycle>` in your extension structure.